ai-mainz/OntPreHer3D/README.md

 ## 📣 Citation

-If you use OntPreHer3D in your work, please cite:
+If you use OntPreHer3D in your work, please cite it as:

+Bajena, Igor. *Ontology for the Preservation of Cultural Heritage 3D Models (OntPreHer3D)*, Version X.X.X, 20XX.
+Available at: https://github.com/igorbajena/OntPreHer3D

+For example, for version 1.0.1:

+Bajena, Igor. *Ontology for the Preservation of Cultural Heritage 3D Models (OntPreHer3D)*, Version 1.0.1, 2024.
+Available at: https://github.com/igorbajena/OntPreHer3D/releases/tag/v1.0.1

+---

+The development and conceptual framework of this ontology is described in:

-**Bajena, Igor** (2025). *Digital 3D reconstruction as a research environment in art and architecture history.
+Bajena, Igor (2023). *Digital 3D reconstruction as a research environment in art and architecture history.
 Infrastructure for documentation and publication*.
 [Dissertation thesis], Alma Mater Studiorum Università di Bologna.
 Dottorato di ricerca in Architettura e culture del progetto, 37 Ciclo.

 ---